 AMY GOODMAN: Yes, please do.

-Unfortunately, however, the judge stopped the deliberations, because of a distressed juror, and they ended up with some hung counts, although they were mostly ten-to-two in my favor.
+Unfortunately, however, the judge stopped the deliberations, because of a distressed juror, and they ended up with some hung counts, although they were mostly 10 to two in my favor.
 What happened was that the government had the power to retry me on these hung counts.
 My attorneys had prior commitments and would have left, which meant I probably would have to hire a new legal team and wait perhaps for another year or more for a new trial.

 Meanwhile, in my attorneys’ judgment, the government was desperate to settle after its total defeat.
 I was, at the time, perplexed, because I wasn’t sure what offense I would plea to.
 But one of my attorneys said that even if there was none, we had to invent one to get you out.
 I authorized them to explore this option, and they concluded a deal with essentially time served and deportation, were I to plea to giving some services to people associated with an organization on their terrorist list.
 And if you’d like, I could go over quickly and briefly —

 AMY GOODMAN: Yes.
 Go through what your plea agreement was.

 SAMI AL-ARIAN: Yeah.
 Well, number one, that I sponsored a researcher in 1994 and '95 to come to the United States to conduct research and edit a magazine, which he certainly did.
 Two, that I wasn't candid or forthcoming when interviewed by a journalist in November '95 — and don't ask me why this is an offense.
 And three, that I helped my brother-in-law to get out of prison when he was detained on secret evidence between ’97 and 2000.
 These are the only three things that —